peterussell/instrument-training-blog/_posts/2016-02-09-ir-gs-5-types-of-airspeed.md

  - CAS still doesn't give you the airplane's *true* speed through the air...

 # True Airspeed (TAS)
+ - **TAS is CAS adjusted for non-standard temperature and pressure**
  - air at sea level is dense, but becomes less dense with altitude because there are fewer air molecules
  - this allows airplanes to travel faster at the same power setting at higher altitudes
  - however, there are less molecules being scooped into the pitot tube/bellow the higher you go